PoCInnovation/Workshops/security/reverse-2/README.md

 * stack
 * registers

-Here are some useful ressources to help you understand those words :
+Here are some useful resources to help you understand those words:

 * [some nice slides](http://slides.pwnh4.com/reverse)
 * [article on the stack](https://beta.hackndo.com/stack-introduction/)